dsmwong/signal-sydney-2025-rcs/signal-syd25-serverless/assets/privacy.md

 ---

 *This Privacy Policy is part of our commitment to transparency and your privacy rights.
-By using TwiliTransit Services, you acknowledge that you have read and understood this policy.*
+By using SIGNAL Transport Assist Services, you acknowledge that you have read and understood this policy.*